Undergraduate Research Program

 - Project Leads: Dr. Mary Halbur and Dr. Regina Carroll

 - Project Description: Various projects are conducted across the two clinics and descriptions of each can be provided if the student has interest.
 Our team conducts research and clinical work on improving the efficacy and efficiency of instruction for young children with autism spectrum disorders.
-Some of our current work includes investigating variables that impact behavior analytic skill acquisition including early communication skills, imitation training and assigning stimuli to sets for training.
+Some of our current work includes investigating variables that impact behavior analytic skill acquisition including early communication skills, assigning stimuli to sets for training, and teaching acceptance with health and self-care routines.
 We also investigate treatment team member (i.e., caregiver, teachers, staff, community member) involvement in behavior analytic service delivery for children with developmental and intellectual disabilities and the treatment integrity of the inventions provided.

 - Weekly Commitment: 5-10 hours